linhnguyen-gt/bloc_small/README.md

 textInput.add('World'); // Outputs: User typed: World
 ```

-`switchMap<R>(Stream<R> Function(T event) mapper)`

-Transforms the items emitted by the source `ReactiveSubject` into streams, then flattens the emissions from those into a single stream, emitting values only from the most recently created stream.
+- `switchMap<R>(Stream<R> Function(T event) mapper)`: Transforms the items emitted by the source `ReactiveSubject` into streams, then flattens the emissions from those into a single stream, emitting values only from the most recently created stream.

 ```dart
 final selectedUserId = ReactiveSubject<int>();